private-octopus/picoquic/doc/parallel.md

 not use zero RTT, or if the zero RTT data is designed to be replayable without changing the state of the system.

-## Enabling client more tokens and tickets
+## Enabling client mode tokens and tickets

 If the service assumes that servers will perform client mode connections, these client mode connections will need to retrieve previously obtained